 While the planning and delivery of appropriate services may go some way towards meeting the health needs of a population, in many cases the size and scope of these health needs are influenced by the age structure, ethnic composition, rural / urban and socioeconomic status of those living within a region.
-In Hutt Valley DHB during 2006, a higher proportion of children and young people lived in urban or very affluent (Decile 1) areas than the national average.
-In addition, the ethnic profile of the Hutt Valley DHB population was very similar to that occurring nationally.
-Such figures would tend to suggest that as a result of its regional demographic profile, Hutt Valley DHB might expect lower rates for conditions for which socioeconomic disparities are most marked, as well as similar rates for conditions for which ethnic disparities for children and young people are prominent.
+In Auckland DHB during 2006, a higher proportion of children and young people lived in very deprived (Decile 10) areas than the national average.
+In addition, the proportion of European and Māori children and young people was lower than the national average, while the proportion of Pacific, Asian and Other children and young people was higher.
+Such figures would tend to suggest that as a result of its regional demographic profile, Auckland DHB might expect modestly higher rates for conditions for which socioeconomic disparities are most marked, as well as higher rates for conditions for which ethnic disparities for Pacific, Asian and Other children and young people are prominent.